hwpaige/launch-summary-api/README.md

 ## Scheduled Updates (Optional)

+The application features built-in "lazy" refreshing: whenever a user hits the API and the cache is older than 1 hour, it automatically pulls new data and regenerates narratives.

-To keep your narratives fresh without manual intervention, set up the Heroku Scheduler:
+To keep your narratives proactively fresh (ensuring no visitor ever waits for a refresh), set up the Heroku Scheduler:

 1. **Add the Scheduler:**
    - **CLI:** `heroku addons:create scheduler:standard -a your-app-name`